 If your decluttering results in a big pile of donations, it’s a win-win—for both you and your community.
 Green Drop converts donated items to help fund several types of charities, and if you live in one of their service areas, you can schedule a donation pick up or drive to a nearby drop-off center.

-When you declutter and donate after the holidays, you will appreciate your new haven and might just avoid the post-holidays blues that January often brings.
+When you declutter and donate after the holidays, you will appreciate your new haven and might just avoid the post-holiday blues that January often brings.
 However, more importantly, you may have helped to make someone’s New Year a little brighter.